- Defining Academic Probation

 - Communicating regularly about your academic work can help you identify and address problems before they become insurmountable.

 - Building a relationship with your professor can help ease class anxiety.

 Academic work is complex and involves more than just memorization.
 Looking through some of our Academic Strategies can assist you in identifying the areas where you may be struggling and help you learn new ways to address those areas.

-The Services for Student with Disabilities website can provide you with information on services available to you if you have a disablity.
-The SSWD office can help you if you were wondering how to determine if you have a disability, how to document a diagnosed disability, or if you were seeking accomodations for your disability.
+The Services for Student with Disabilities website can provide you with information on services available to you if you have a disability.
+The SSWD office can help you if you were wondering how to determine if you have a disability, how to document a diagnosed disability, or if you were seeking accommodations for your disability.